OgarProject/Ogar/README.md

 11   | Hunger Games

 ## Console Commands
 The current availabe console commands are listed here.
-Command names are not case sensitive and paramenters with brackets are required.
+Command names are not case sensitive.

- - Addbot (Number)
+ - Addbot [Number]
-   * Adds (Number) of bots to the server.
+   * Adds [Number] of bots to the server.
 If an amount is not specified, 1 bot will be added.
- - Board (String 1) (String 2) ...
+ - Board [String 1] [String 2] [String 3] ...
    * Replaces the text on the leaderboard with the string text.
  - Change [Config setting] [Value]
    * Changes a config setting to a value.
 Ex. "change serverMaxConnections 32" will change the variable serverMaxConnections to 32.
 Note that some config values (Like serverGamemode) are parsed before the server starts so changing them mid game will have no effect.
  - Color [Name] [Red] [Green] [Blue]
    * Replaces the color of all players matching [Name] with this color.
- - Food [X position] [Y position] (Mass)
+ - Food [X position] [Y position] [Mass]
    * Spawns a food cell at those coordinates.
 If a mass value is not specified, then the server will default to "foodStartMass" in the config.
  - Gamemode [Id]
    * Changes the gamemode of the server.
 Warning - This can cause problems.